 EVM and Geth Integration

-- Exact Compatibility: OpenGDP’s EVM is not an imitation but Geth itself.
+The EVM is the runtime that executes smart contracts.
+It processes opcodes deterministically to update the blockchain state.
+OpenGDP achieves full compatibility by directly integrating Go-Ethereum (Geth), the most widely used Ethereum client.
+This choice provides key benefits:- Exact Compatibility: OpenGDP’s EVM is not an imitation but Geth itself.
 Any smart contract that runs on Ethereum will execute identically on OpenGDP, with no behavioral differences.

 - Security and Reliability: By adopting Geth, OpenGDP inherits years of audits, optimizations, and real-world battle-testing from Ethereum, offering a proven execution environment.

 Applications, wallets, and developer tools interact with the EVM through JSON-RPC.
 Because OpenGDP integrates Geth, it exposes the same RPC interface as other major EVM chains.
+This enables direct use of the existing Ethereum tooling ecosystem:- Frameworks: Hardhat and Foundry can compile, test, and deploy contracts on OpenGDP with minimal configuration changes.

 - Wallets: MetaMask and other wallets connect to OpenGDP and sign transactions seamlessly.